 AT&T: They work they do within candidate experience is super inspiring.

-Unilever, L’Oreal and Johnson & Johnson are making huge advancements towards candidate experience as well.
+Unilever, L’Oreal and Johnson & Johnson are making tremendous advancements towards candidate experience as well.

 What’s next for employer branding?

 How do we incorporate automation into our recruitment process?
 We get almost a million applicants a year, and we literally cannot be in contact with every candidate.
-With automation, we can get rid of the black hole that hasn’t been solved yet which leaves many candidates in the dust in terms of where they stand.
+With automation, we can get rid of the black hole that hasn’t been solved yet which leaves many candidates in the dust regarding where they stand.